Biden to pledge 500M free COVID-19 tests to counter omicron

 Scientists say omicron spreads even easier than other coronavirus strains, including delta.
 It has already become the dominant strain in the U.S., accounting for nearly three-quarters of new infections last week.

-Early studies suggest that the vaccinated will need a booster shot for the best chance at preventing an omicron infection but that even without the extra dose, vaccination should still largely protect people from serious sickness or death.

 In New York City, nearly 42,600 people citywide tested positive from Wednesday through Saturday — compared with fewer than 35,800 in the entire month of November.
-The city has never had so many people test positive in such a short period of time since testing became widely available; there's no clear picture of how many people got the virus during the city's first surge in the spring of 2020.
+The city has never had so many people test positive in such a short period of time since testing became widely available.

 The latest outbreak reflects the global challenges of stopping the coronavirus pandemic.